jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 9- How to spend CC?
 10- What are the regulatory compliance requirements?

-# Latest News and change log:
+# Latest news and change log:
 2019 may.
 Minor editions and added data quality control (Accuracy	Completeness	Consistency	Credibility	Currentness	Accessibility	Compliance	Confidentiality	Efficiency	Precision	Traceability	Understandability	Availability	Portability	Recoverability).
 2018 march.
 Visa, MC, Amex from all Canadian Banks disabled digital currency purchases (tried coinbase and others).